ksamodulski/merton-share/readme.md

 | EM | MSCI Emerging Markets | IEMA |
 | Gold | Gold ETFs, precious metals | 4GLD |

+> **Note on Gold:** Gold is included primarily for diversification benefits (low correlation with equities) rather than expected returns.
+Its expected return is estimated by Claude based on historical trends and market conditions.

 ## API Endpoints

 | Endpoint | Method | Description |